 "In any given week, I could be interacting with high schools, or working with alumni, donors, or organizations that support agriculture.
 That's what keeps it so interesting.
 There is a sense of community that is so powerful within our college and our donors.
 Our faculty believes in what they do.
 The whole land grant philosophy, thinking about undergraduate and graduate teaching, research, outreach, and service is what education—and particularly what state-supported higher education—should be about, in my opinion."

 Personally, she contributes to an incredibly wide range of funds through the UConn Foundation, from memorial and honorary funds of faculty and staff she has worked with, to agriculture and education.
 Donating to recognize and support others is one way she can give back in appreciation for individuals and organizations who have helped her over the years.

 "I think that donating is an extension of what I do every day, but reaching out further than what I can do in my position," she says.
 "We're all so busy that there's a tendency to just focus on our own time and responsibilities, but giving allows us to look at the big picture of the organization we work for, making it more effective and benefiting more people."

 When it came time to honor their own parents, Jepson and her siblings chose a fitting option: near the UConn Dairy Bar, a pair of benches bear their names.
 They are used year-round by campus faculty, staff, students and visitors stopping by to sample some of UConn's most well-known agricultural products.

 The plaques on the benches read "May their love of land, animals, and nature live on through others," a statement reflecting how people can have a positive impact on others well beyond their employment and even beyond their lifetime.

-To support the College of Agriculture and Natural Resources, please contact the Foundation's development department.
+To support the College of Agriculture, Health and Natural Resources, please contact the Foundation's development department.